stereobooster/react-snap/Readme.md

 ### Share on the web

 Tweet it, like it, share it, star it.
-Thank you
+Thank you.

 ### Code

-You also can contribute to [minimalcss](https://github.com/peterbe/minimalcss), which is a big part of `react-snap`.
-Also, give some stars.
+You can also contribute to [minimalcss](https://github.com/peterbe/minimalcss), which is a big part of `react-snap`.
+Also, give it some stars.